Can Menopause Cause Skin Rashes? Understanding the Link

 Common Skin Issues Associated with Menopause

 Menopause doesn't cause only one kind of skin problem.
-Women may experience a range of changes, from itchy skin to acne.
+Women may experience a range of changes, from itchy-ness to sun damage to acne.

-• Itchy Skin and Rashes: Many women experience itchy skin during menopause, often because of reduced moisture retention.
+• Itchy Skin and Rashes: Many women experience irritated skin during menopause, often because of reduced moisture retention.
 This dryness can lead to frequent scratching; sometimes, even genital itching and menopause symptoms appear.

 • Hives and menopause: Hives, also called urticaria , can appear as raised, itchy red patches on the skin.
 These patches may occur because of hormonal changes during menopause.